In one of your interviews you said that you visit Ukraine three times a year and spend a few weeks there. What exactly do you do here?

 Speaking of weapons, will the US sell them?

-The weapons I mentioned have already been sold — Iʼve seen public information about over 1,100 units.
-They will arrive over the next year, but they may purchase even more.
+The weapons I mentioned have already been sold.
+Iʼve seen public information about over 1 100 units.
+They will arrive over the next year, but then maybe buy more and more.

 Do you think the Trump administration wants us to win?

-I want you to win.
-I am disappointed in President Trumpʼs approach.
+Well, I want you to win.
+Iʼm disappointed in President Trumpʼs approach.
 Very disappointed in Steve Witkoff.
-He is completely unqualified for the job, and it shows in every meeting with Putin.
-We continue to treat Putin as if he is not a war criminal who imprisoned and then effectively executed his opponent, Alexander Navalny.
+He is completely unqualified to do this job, and and he demonstrates it every meeting with Putin.
+We continue to treat Putin as if he is not a war criminal who killed, who jailed and then executed his opposition Alexander Navalny.

 Well, he has also started aggression against another country.